Self-Soothing Techniques: 8 Ways to Prevent Overwhelm

 Being an empathic, caring person leaves you open to a wide range of feelings.
 When you sense love and joy, you will experience well-being.
 However, picking up negative emotions can be agitating.
 As part of your self-care, you want to keep yourself as calm as possible.
 Using the techniques which I discussed will help create more equanimity and peace in your life.

 Learn how to tap into your emotions, intuition, and empathy to fully access your sensitivities without going on overload or becoming drained.
-Dr. Judith Orloff hosts Igniting the Power of Your Intuition at the Art of Living Retreat Center from April 12th-14th, 2018.
+Dr. Judith Orloff for her upcoming Self-Care Retreat for Empaths and Sensitive People at the Art of Living Retreat Center from May 29-31, 2020.

 Dr. Judith Orloff, a UCLA-trained psychiatrist, NY Times best-selling author and an empath herself, will show you how to awaken your intuition and empathy to enhance your health, work, relationships, resilience as a parent, and emotional & physical well-being.
 Nurturing your sensitivities yet staying grounded, allows you to model for others how to be sensitive, heart-centered, and strong, a way to positively change your life and the planet.